keyelty-dev/music-player/README.md

 - `img/`: Directory for song and artist images.
 - `musics/`: Directory for audio files.

-## Troubleshooting
-- **Images or audio not loading**: Check file paths in the code (e.g., use `./img/filename.jpg`) and ensure files are in the correct directories.
-Use browser developer tools (F12) to debug 404 errors.
-- **Responsive issues**: Test on different screen sizes and adjust CSS as needed.
-- **Playback issues**: Ensure audio files are in a supported format (e.g., `.mp3`) and the local server is running.

-## Contributing
-Feel free to fork this repository, make improvements, and submit pull requests.
-Suggestions for new features or bug fixes are welcome!

 ## License
 This project is open-source and available under the MIT License.